TheUltimateFoxOS/FoxOS/README.md

 Before you build the project, you need to clone the submodules.
 To do so, run `git submodule update --init --recursive`.<br>

 To build this OS, you have two options, you need one of these:
 * A 64bit Ubuntu or Debian based OS that you can install the following pachages on: `mtools`, `build-essential` and `nasm`.
-Install them like this: `sudo apt install mtools build-essential nasm`.
+Install them like this: `sudo apt install mtools build-essential nasm qemu-utils`.
 * WSL (Windows Subsystem for Linx) with Ubuntu installed and the same tings as above.
 * Our Docker image.
 You can run it like this: `docker run -it --rm ghcr.io/theultimatefoxos/foxos-toolchain:latest`.
 An easy way to have this setup would be to open a command line or terminal window at a directory on your host machine with FoxOS cloned and run this: `docker run -it --rm -v $PWD:/root/FoxOS ghcr.io/theultimatefoxos/foxos-toolchain:latest` to mount it at `/root/FoxOS`.
 <br>